btsimonh/chromosome-browser/README.md

 ### Updates:

 ```
+2022-09-05:
+Changed highlighting.
+Now all higlights are done via segments, and there are more right lcick options.
+Highlighting is retained in downloaded .gz file.

 2022-09-04:
 Download of combined data, including highlighting as data.json.gz
 Upload of .json or .gz file to restore your session.